ArgyPorgy/MYrAD/README.md

 ## Overview

-MYrAD revolutionizes how datasets are valued and traded by:
+MYRAD revolutionizes how datasets are valued and traded by:

 - **Tokenizing datasets** as ERC20 tokens on the Base blockchain
 - **Creating liquidity pools** pairing dataset tokens with USDC